expression

-Our face is hard wired to our emotions.
-Over time our favourite emotional states shape our face and show who we are.
-Along with our posture and other habits they eventually become our personality.
+Our face is hard wired to show emotions.
+Over time they shape our face and display our personality.

 instinctive response

-The amygdala coordinates behavioral, immunological and neuroendocrine responses to environmental threats.
-It makes instantaneous decisions about threat levels. by comparing incoming emotional signals with its own emotional memories.
-Through its connections to the hypothalamus and other autonomic centers it can hijack neural pathways, the brain and the endocrine system to trigger an emotional response before the higher brain centers can make an assessment.
+The amygdala coordinates behavioral, immune and neuro-endocrine responses to events.
+It makes instantaneous decisions about threat levels. by comparing incoming signals with its own memories.

-Fully experiencing feelings and emotions brings them to consciousness where they don't have to be denied or shut out.
-Repressing them or fearing being taken over is usually more distressing than the emotions themselves.
+In the long run repressing emotions or fearing being taken over by emotion is usually more distressing than the emotions themselves.

 -